tmeadon/bicep-landing-zone/README.md

 This will delete the Resource Groups used in the `./landing-zone/resource-groups.yaml` file.

 ### For pipeline use
-Clone the repo.
+Clone this repo.
+Create new repo in GitHub or Azure DevOps.

-In GitHub Actions:
+If using GitHub Actions:
 ![console](.attachments/actions.png)
 Use `.github/workflows/deploy-landingzone.yml` to deploy the Landing Zone package.

-In Azure Pipeline:
+If using Azure Pipeline:
 ![console](.attachments/pipeline.png)
 Use `.azure/pipelines.yml` to deploy the Landing Zone package.

 ## Deployed Resources